 Are the horsepower and torque of the Colorado 2.7 better?

 The chief engineer for the Colorado is Nick Katcherian.
 He recently panned the previous diesel engine, touting how and why its turbocharged 2.7-liter is better to Muscle Cars & Trucks.
 With the numbers it pulls down, it beats the previous diesel engine in all categories.

 “It really has to deal with the fact that this powertrain has all the torque that you need,” he says.
 “You get it faster, and so when you look at the advantages that the diesel offered in the past, and you compare it against this engine, this engine does a much better job at all of that.”

-How does the 2.8-liter and Duramax diesel engine compare?
+How do the 2.8-liter and Duramax diesel engines compare?

 Chevy’s previously available Duramax 2.8-liter diesel engine tromped out 181 hp with 369 lb-ft of torque.
 That torque figure is the key for diesel engines as it is always a better number than its gas-powered siblings.
 Obviously, that’s not the case here.

 And that advantage extends to when that torque ramps up.
 Chevy’s Duramax brought on full torque at only 2,000 rpm.
 That’s a strong pull in short order.
 But the new 2.7-liter hits its full low-end torque at the same 2,000 rpm.
 And both also share a towing capacity of 7,700 lbs.

 So horsepower is increased by a third, with better maximum torque and equal towing capacity.
 As you can see, there is no advantage to the diesel engine.
 So there is no real need for it, which helps Chevy in other ways.

 How is this better for the Colorado owner?